 The Okoume marine grade plywood is lightest in weight among all the marine plywood products.
 The Okoume marine plywood can be used for hull and deck components, structural bulkheads and latches.
 Easy to work with for tooling, these are also light and strong and ideal for weight savings for light weight craft.

 Okoume’s clear, beautifully-figured grain has a golden, honey-colored hue beneath epoxy and varnish, while its low density yields ultra-lightweight hulls.

 For the Marine Industry Bruynzeel Multipanel has proven its quality.
 The high constructive properties combined with the nicest decorative veneers make this plywood suitable for every part of your ship.
 These panels can be used for your interiors, the decking and even the hull of the ship.
-Many combinations with veneers and also with isolation materials for weight savings or sound reduction are possible.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+Many combinations with veneers and also with isolation materials for weight savings or sound reduction are possible.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at firstname.lastname@example.org in time and we will delete it at the first time.